Chicken meat vs Turkey meat - Health impact and Nutrition Comparison

 These differences between red meat and poultry may be explained by the reduction of sodium, heme iron, and saturated fat intake.
 While turkey is lower than chicken in heme iron and saturated fat content, chicken has lower levels of sodium and cholesterol, as well as more polyunsaturated fat.

 Recent studies have confirmed the existence of a link between hyperinsulinemia and insulin resistance and the intake of saturated fat of animal origin (13).
 Although chicken meat is higher in saturated fat content, it is richer in healthy polyunsaturated fat as well.

 Specific data concerning the consumption of poultry have confirmed the absence of a statistically significant relationship between an increasing weekly intake of chicken and turkey and the development of the disease (13).

-When speaking of affecting the risk of developing diabetes type 2, not only the type of the product matters but the preparation method as well.
+When speaking of affecting the risk of developing diabetes type 2, it’s not only the type of the product that matters but also the preparation method.
 Cooking meat at high temperatures, such as grilling and barbecuing, increases the risk of type 2 diabetes compared to cooking at moderate temperatures, such as boiling, steaming, and stir-frying (17).

 If you’d like to read more about the effects of chicken meat intake on blood glucose levels, you can visit this page.

 White meat consumption is said to have a protective or neutral effect on the risk of various cancers.

 A review of the literature confirms the inverse association between the number of poultry servings per week and the risk of esophageal carcinoma (13).